junegunn/fzf/ADVANCED.md

 But here's the really cool part; tmux 3.2 (stable version is not yet released as of now) supports popup windows.
-So if you have tmux built from the latest source, you can open fzf in a popup window, which is quite useful when you're working on split panes.
+So if you have tmux built from the latest source, you can open fzf in a popup window, which is quite useful if you frequently use split panes.

 ```sh
 # Open tmux in a tmux popup window (default size: 50% of the screen)